OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-27.md

 Moses also instructed the people on that day, saying:

 ## Deuteronomy 27:12
-“When you have crossed the Jordan, these tribes shall stand on Mount Gerizim to bless the people: Simeon, Levi, Judah, Issachar, Joseph, and Benjamin.
+“When you have crossed the Jordan, these tribes shall stand on Mount Gerizim to pronounce blessings upon the people: Simeon, Levi, Judah, Issachar, Joseph, and Benjamin.

 ## Deuteronomy 27:13
 And for the curse, these tribes shall stand on Mount Ebal: Reuben, Gad, Asher, Zebulun, Dan, and Naphtali.